-The following are Web Site Links and Resource descriptions (alphabetically listed) that deal with surviving the damage that can occur because of abuse in marriage.
+The following are Web Site Links and Resource descriptions (alphabetically listed) that deal Abuse in Marriage.
+These links are given to help you to survive the damage that can occur because of abuse.
 We pray you will find them to be helpful.

 Abuse in Marriage Links:

 First, if you are in imminent danger, and you live in the U.S. you can call 911.

 Also, there is a web site you can visit to give you information at: THEHOTLINE.ORG.
 Please know that your computer use can be monitored and is impossible to completely clear.
 If you are afraid your internet and/or computer usage might be monitored, please use a safer computer, and/or call the National Domestic Violence Hotline at 1−800−799−SAFE (7233) or TTY 1−800−787−3224.

 Additional Abuse in Marriage Website Links:

 • Batteredmen.com This web site provides information and support for men who have been abused by women.
 They give personal encouragement to men in helping them to heal and grow in their many roles as men, husbands, fathers, and mentors.
 This is not a Christian web site, but appears to be a very helpful one.
 We encourage you to glean what the Lord shows you to use and leave alone whatever is not useful and helpful, as the Holy Spirit leads in your personal situation.

 • Ccada.org This is the web site for the Christian Coalition Against Domestic Abuse.
 The following is a little explanation about their ministry: “We are committed to ending all abuse in our community and helping those affected by abuse.
 We desire that every woman, man and child is safe and enjoying the respectful and honoring relationships that God intends.”